 If you’re a nerd like me (and you should be in this instance), you’ll do the math and determine how great of a deal a particular bundle really is.

 For me, the threshold for a deal is any bundle that has one or more resources I would pay full price for that cost more than the total value of the deal.

 For example, Bundle A costs $47 and has a course I’ve been eyeing that regularly costs $67.
 Sold.

 Bundle B might cost $27, but I’m only truly interested in one resource that costs $15.
 Pass.

 Action Step: When you come across a relevant bundle that’s a deal while it’s on sale, buy it.

-Bonus budget tip: I keep a stash of cash (not literal cash, but the electronic version that I track in YNAB) at hand for those hot deals that come up unexpectedly but are too good to miss out on.
+Bonus budget tip: I keep a stash of cash (not literal cash, but the electronic version that I track in my budget tool, YNAB) at hand for those hot deals that come up unexpectedly but are too good to miss out on.
 FOMO, anyone?

 Step 2: Get organized.